yaricom/goNEAT/README.md

 ### 1. The XOR Experiments
 Because XOR is not linearly separable, a neural network requires hidden units to solve it.
-The two inputs must be combined at some hidden unit, as opposed to only at the out- put node, because there is no function over a linear combination of the inputs that can separate the inputs into the proper classes.
+The two inputs must be combined at some hidden unit, as opposed to only at the output node, because there is no function over a linear combination of the inputs that can separate the inputs into the proper classes.
 These structural requirements make XOR suitable for testing NEAT’s ability to evolve structure.